 Routes into public practice

 Accountants are needed in all areas of industry to manage budgets, monitor the economic health of the company and to make important strategic decisions.
-Consequently, accountants often occupy the most senior positions in companies, all the way to the chief executive.
+Accountants will often occupy the most senior positions in companies, all the way to chief executive.

 Charity and not-for-profit